wbcolon/xPlay/README.md

 #### Configuration Dialog

 The configuration dialog is using QSettings to load and store the xPlay configuration.
 The directory and extensions for the music and the movie library can be configured as well as the sites for the streaming view.
-The Rotel widget can be enabled or disabled and its network configuration can be configured.
+For movies, the default audio and subtitle language can be selected.
+The Rotel widget can be enabled or disabled and its network connection can be configured.
 The database overlay for the music and movie view can be configured using individual check boxes.
-A cut-off date can be configured for each database query.
-If specified then entries with a time stamp before the cut-off date are ignored.
-This features enables the user to e.g. see which movies he has seen in the last month.
+A cut-off date can be set for each database query.
+If it is specified then entries with a time stamp before the cut-off date are ignored.
+This features enables the user to e.g. display which movies he has seen the last month.

 ![Screenshot Configuration Dialog (Music)](screenshots/xplay_screenshot_configuration_dialog_00.png)
 ![Screenshot Configuration Dialog (Movie)](screenshots/xplay_screenshot_configuration_dialog_01.png)